 Narrowing of the esophagus, also called strictures.
 This can make it hard to swallow.

-Breathing problems.
+Chronic cough, laryngitis, or breathing problems.
 This happens when stomach contents from your esophagus go into your lungs.

 Some of the same diet and lifestyle changes that are used to treat GERD can also help to prevent it.

 Your healthcare provider will give you advice on how to manage your GERD symptoms.
-In most cases you will need to make some diet and lifestyle changes so that GERD pain won’t get in the way of your normal activities.
+In most cases, you will need to make some diet and lifestyle changes so that GERD pain won’t get in the way of your normal activities.

 Call your healthcare provider if: